Reproductive Science and Medicine (REPR_SCI)

 REPR_SCI 455-0 Science Communication in Reproductive Science and Medicine (1 Unit)

 The goal of this course is to increase students’ competence in oral, written and visual science communication.
 Students will learn how to communicate complex topics in reproductive science and medicine to their scientific community and their peers, as well as to broad audiences including funders, policymakers, and the media.
-Over the course of the quarter, students will learn to write a research abstract and research proposal.
+Over the course of the quarter, students will learn about the different types of writing used in the sciences and directed to various audiences.
 They will also prepare a visual representation of their scientific hypothesis and learn to deliver an oral presentation in the form of a 3-minute elevator pitch.
 Through these deliverables, students will practice writing, editing, and giving constructive criticism on written and oral assignments through peer-review and class interactions.
 This class is co-taught by a board-certified editor in the life sciences with experience in biomedical writing, editing, and consulting.

 REPR_SCI 497-0 Assessment and Career Planning (1 Unit)

 This course is designed to provide students with skills and resources to evaluate themselves in light of their career and professional goals so that they are prepared to be well-rounded scientists.
 Students receive instruction on self-assessment and professional development planning.
 Students will identify their strengths using assessment tools and use this information to set goals to utilize strengths more effectively.
 To practice and understand the power of professional networking, students will identify individuals actively engaged in professions of interest and conduct informational interviews.
-In-class activities include mock speed networking, informational interviews, and job interviews to increase comfort with these important professional interactions.
 This course also includes classes on resumes, CVs, and cover letters as well as the job search process and interviewing to provide a well-rounded approach to professional development.
 This course does not specifically prepare students for any one career.
-Rather, recognizing that professional development is a continuous process, this course provides students the skills and resources to uncover their unique strengths relevant to the professional world of reproductive science and medicine.
+Rather, recognizing that professional development is a continuous process, this course provides students with the skills and resources to uncover their unique strengths relevant to the professional world of reproductive science and medicine.

 REPR_SCI 591-0 Thesis Research in Reproductive Science and Medicine (1-3 Units)